 An arthroscopic assisted minimally invasive approach can be used for some fractures.

-The fragments are anatomically reduced and stabilized using small pointed reduction forceps.
+The fragments are temporarily anatomically reduced and stabilized using small pointed reduction forceps.

 A K-wire is introduced centrally from the smaller fragment, cranial to the articular cartilage.
 A power drill is used at low speed (less than 300 rpm), using irrigation to minimize heat generation.
 As a guideline, the dimension of the K-wire for a German shepherd is 0.062'' (1.55 mm).
 Smaller K-wires are used in medium and small breeds.
 For example, 0.045'' (1.15 mm) is used in a border collie, and a 0.032'' (0.8 mm) is used in a miniature poodle or a cat.